MusaabTaha/embedded-motor-control-stm32-matlab/README.md

 - **UART communication** between the microcontroller and the PC
 - **PMSM control and FOC concepts** for developing and testing software for electric drive systems

-The goal is to develop and implement embedded software for motor control applications, applying control engineering principles in practice and turning algorithms into real-world performance while the motor and inverter remain in simulation

 ---

 ## 🎯 Project Goal